The National Emergency Fund (NEF)

 How It Works

-1. Initial Funding: Leveraging the EEP, the NEF would be fully funded within two years.
-The EEP’s framework ensures the top 1% pay taxes proportional to their income share (22% of GDP), generating a surplus of approximately $3.98 trillion annually.
-Within two years, this surplus would:
+1. Initial Funding: Leveraging the EEP, the NEF would be fully funded within three to four years.
+The EEP’s framework ensures the top 1% pay taxes proportional to their income share (22% of GDP), generating a surplus of approximately $1.8 – $2.5 trillion annually.
+Within three to four years, this surplus would:

 • Cover the $1.8 trillion current deficit.

-• Fully fund the NEF with an initial balance equal to the federal budget ($6.7 trillion).
+• Fully fund the NEF with a balance equivalent to six months of federal operations (~$3.5 trillion).

 3. Usage Rules: Access to the NEF would require: